 VAT incurred on supplies received such as purchases and expenses is called Input tax.
+This Input Tax can be claimed by a taxable supplier subject to the provisions provided by the VAT law.

 3.1 Restrictions on the Input Tax that can be claimed